khoffschlag/PIE/README.md

 **To see PIE in action, see: https://github.com/khoffschlag/PIE/blob/main/examples/basic_examples.ipynb**

-**Please note that PIE can currently only plot in the first quadrant where the x/y/z-axis values are greater than or equal to zero.**
+**Please note that PIE can currently only plot in the first quadrant where the x/y/z-axis values are greater than or equal to zero.
+Also are the generated plots are only approximations and maybe slightly misaligned.**

 ## Installation